kstrandos/natural-gas-time-series-analysis/README.md

 # DAT803 Exam Project – Natural Gas Futures Time Series Analysis
+Time Series Analysis Performed by Kjetil Strandos – May 2026

 This repository contains my exam project for **DAT803 Data Engineering: From Theory to Practice**.

 The project analyzes **Natural Gas futures** as a financial time series.
 The main goal is to build a complete and reproducible data engineering and time series pipeline: from raw CSV data to cleaning, feature engineering, exploratory analysis, stationarity testing, ARIMA/SARIMA modelling, forecast evaluation and presentation in a Streamlit app.

+\---

+## Deliverable

+The final notebook export/report is submitted separately through Wiseflow as part of the DAT803 exam delivery.

+This repository contains the notebook, Streamlit app and supporting project files.

 \---